-- 1) A narrative statement of intent following the departmental guidelines. - 2) An application and the application fee to be submitted online to Admissions. - 3) Official transcripts of all academic work sent directly to the Office of Admissions. - 4) Unofficial transcripts must be uploaded to the online application. - 5) All prospective Ph.D. candidates must hold the M.A. in Spanish or Portuguese or an equivalent degree. - 6) A sample research paper prepared in accordance with the MLA Style Sheet for literature students or the LSA Style Sheet for linguistics students. - 7) ALL Teaching Assistant candidates must submit a 5-10 minute recorded statement, in the language they which to teach, either Spanish or Portuguese. - 8) Graduates of U.S. universities must present GRE scores; native speakers of languages other than English who completed their undergraduate degree at a non-U.S. universities must successfully pass the TOEFL test (score of 550 or better or scores of at least 80 in all areas of the Michigan test) and are encouraged to submit GRE scores. - 9) Applicants must provide e-mails of three references, preferably from professors or others who are familiar with their academic qualifications.
+- 1) A narrative statement of intent following the departmental guidelines. - 2) An application and the application fee to be submitted online to Admissions. - 3) Official transcripts of all academic work sent directly to the Office of Admissions. - 4) Unofficial transcripts must be uploaded to the online application. - 5) All prospective Ph.D. candidates must hold the M.A. in Spanish or Portuguese or an equivalent degree. - 6) A sample research paper prepared in accordance with the MLA Style Sheet for literature students or the LSA Style Sheet for linguistics students. - 7) ALL Teaching Assistant candidates must submit a 5-10 minute recorded statement, in the language they which to teach, either Spanish and/or Portuguese. - 8) Native speakers of languages other than English who completed their undergraduate degree at a non-U.S. universities must successfully pass the TOEFL test (score of 550 or better or scores of at least 80 in all areas of the Michigan test). - 9) Applicants must provide e-mails of three references, preferably from professors or others who are familiar with their academic qualifications.
 These recommenders will be asked to electronically submit a letter of recommendation. - 10) Applicants must submit a curriculum vita.